 A proponent of new music, Stacey’s research interests include the prepared flute and chamber music for young musicians.
 Her dissertation focuses on the prepared flute, and portions of that project can be found under the “Prepared Flute” tab of this website.
 A 2017 winner of the National Flute Association’s Graduate Research Competition, and the 2013 winner of the Outstanding Graduate Student award, Stacey Russell has an unparalleled passion for teaching, community engagement, and performing and researching new works for the flute.
-The foremost expert on the Prepared Flute, Stacey has presented at Mid-Atlantic, Mid-South, Greater Philadelphia Flute, South Carolina Flute Society, and National Flute Association Conventions.
+The foremost expert on the Prepared Flute, Stacey has presented at Mid-Atlantic, Mid-South, Greater Philadelphia Flute, South Carolina Flute Society, Raleigh Area Flute, and National Flute Association Conventions.

 She was awarded a Teaching Assistantship while pursuing her Master’s degree in flute performance at Wright State University, and earned the Outstanding Graduate Student Award for her innovative teaching and dedication to her students.
-While completing her degree, she was invited to perform in the 2012 and 2013 Honors Recitals.

-Comfortable as a collaborative musician and soloist, recent performances have taken her to Saarburg (Germany), Iowa, Louisiana, Minnesota, Mississippi, North Carolina, Ohio, Pennsylvania, South Carolina, and Virginia.
+Comfortable as a collaborative musician and soloist, recent performances have taken her to Saarburg (Germany), Iowa, Louisiana, Minnesota, Mississippi, North Carolina, Ohio, Pennsylvania, South Carolina, Virginia, and West Virginia.
 Stacey’s teachers and mentors include Dr. Jennifer Parker-Harley, Dr. Christopher Chaffee, and Lori Akins.

 Stacey has accepted a position as Adjunct Instructor of Music at Pamlico Community College in Grantsboro, NC, beginning this fall.
 She will be working with Pamlico Correctional Institution.
 August 2018.